andystanton/moomin/README.md

 ### Rake

-Rake is used to provide a convenient and uniform way to invoke the CMake and make tasks, as well as performing a cleanup operation and starting the application.
+Rake is used to provide a convenient and uniform way to invoke the CMake and make tasks, as well as being able to perform the cleanup operation and start the application.

 | Command             | Operation                                                        |
 | ------------------- | ---------------------------------------------------------------- |